bentheiii/strider/README.md

 # Strider
 (c) 2018 Ben Avrahami
 ## About
 Strider is a pure-python program and module to view and manually track objects along a video.
-Strider processes video using the OpenCV library
+Strider processes video using the OpenCV library.
 ## Installation
 * Strider requires a python distribution of at least version 3.6
 * Strider requires both [sortedContainers (minimum v2)][1] and [openCV (minimum v3)][2] be installed in the python environment (openCV also requires numpy)